 You are on the MRT train or bus.
 You look around you and see adults and children absorbed with their smartphones or gadgets, completely oblivious to the environment around them.
-They are either on social media cites such as Facebook, Twitter, or Instagram, or viewing their favourite movie or television show, or busy glued to their candy crush game.
+They are either on social media sites such as Facebook, Twitter, or Instagram, or viewing their favourite movie or television show, or busy glued to their candy crush game.

 Are you guilty of this too?

 Recently I attended a gathering session with a group of friends whom I’ve not met for the longest time.
-Yet during the gathering, most of us were caught up with the television programme that was on at that time and some had their eyes glued to their smartphones.
+Yet during the gathering, most of us were caught up with the television programme that was on then, and some had their eyes glued to their smartphones.
 I was a little disappointed, as I was looking forward to our usual meaningful conversations and board games but I guess times have changed.

 The Battle Against Obsession with Technology